Should our government rely on property taxes?

 Average property tax burdens in New Hampshire today are similar to those of 40 years ago, constituting 5.4 percent of personal income in 2005, only slightly higher than 5.3 percent in 1962.
 Property tax burdens were highest in 1972 and 1992, when property taxes as a percent of personal income exceeded 6 percent.

 Rep. Janice Schmidt (D-Nashua) sponsored HB 1171, a 2014 bill that would have allowed service members (not just retired) to receive a property tax credit for veterans.
 The House killed that bill March 19, 2014.

 Rep. Judith Spang (D-Durham) was the primary sponsor of HB 1195, a 2014 bill to study the impact of the property tax on businesses and residents.
 That bill passed the House but died in the Senate.

 Rep. Gary Daniels (R-Milford) sponsored HB 1333, a 2014 bill which allows towns to decrease the elderly property tax exemption if other income-earning adults live with the elderly resident.
 That bill also died in the Senate.

-Sen. Andy Sanborn (R-Bedford) is sponsoring SB 300, a 2014 bill that "establishes requirements and procedures for a municipality to calculate and set the applicable tax rates for property taxes."
-The Senate passed that bill on March 13, 2014.
-The House scheduled a vote on that bill April 23, 2014.
+Sen. Andy Sanborn (R-Bedford) sponsored SB 300, a 2014 bill that "establishes requirements and procedures for a municipality to calculate and set the applicable tax rates for property taxes."
+Gov. Maggie Hassan (D) signed that bill into law May 27, 2014.